-Kumail’s stuck in these lies, until Emily opens the cigar box and the truth comes out.
+Kumail’s stuck in these lies until Emily opens the cigar box and the truth comes out.
 It isn’t pretty.
 She’s mad and she’s hurt and she no longer trusts him.
-He admits his parents know nothing about her; and because of the arranged marriage rule, he can’t (and won’t) tell her there’s the chance of a world where they end up together.
+He admits his parents know nothing about her.
+And because of the arranged marriage “rule,” he can’t (and won’t) tell her there’s the chance of a world where they end up together.
 She goes away.
 He’s sad, terribly sad.
 It’s hard to go on without her.
 But, he tries.
 His culture and Pakistani/Muslim tradition take precedence.
 He has to do what he’s expected to do and live the life he’s expected to live.

 Family Rules Or Love?

 Family is a powerful thing.
 We need them.
-We need their approval.
+Need their approval.
 We don’t want them to abandon us.
 But, what if their traditions and expectations don’t fit the life we’re trying to live?
 This is Kumail’s dilemma.
 It’s a dilemma many kids face when parents have seemingly unyielding expectations.
 Sometimes these expectations are subtler than the cultural ones imposed on Kumail.
 Yet, even subtle ones can bring conflict and restrictions (both internal and external) about living your own life.

 Whose life is it anyway?
 That isn’t always clear.